(Pain, Neuropathic; Nerve Pain; Pain, Nerve)

 by Cynthia M. Johnson, MA

-You can lower your chance of getting neuropathic pain by getting care for any health problems, such as diabetes.
+The risk of neuropathic pain may be lowered by managing other health problems, such as diabetes.

 American Chronic Pain Association